boaks/zephyr-coaps-client/README.md

 See also [Roadmap](./docu/ROADMAP.md) for the plan of the next months.

-If you want ot consider the pwoer consumption in your idea, please see [Power Consumption](./docu/POWERCONSUMPTION.md)
+If you want to consider the power consumption in your idea, please see [Power Consumption](./docu/POWERCONSUMPTION.md)

 ### Updating to a Newer Versions